HVAC PPC Guide: How To Get Leads and Boost ROI

 Retargeting Ads

-Retargeting or remarketing ads utilize browser cookies to reengage with previous website visitors on other platforms, such as Google, Facebook, Instagram, YouTube, and TikTok.
+Retargeting (also called remarketing) re-engages previous website visitors as they browse other platforms like Google, Facebook, Instagram, YouTube, and TikTok.

-These ad types tend to convert at a higher rate than others because the prospect has already demonstrated some level of interest in your services, making them a warm lead rather than a cold one.
+These ad types tend to convert at a higher rate than cold-audience ads because the prospect has already demonstrated some level of interest in your services, making them a warm lead rather than a cold one.

 Video Ads

-For video ads to produce a positive ROI, they must quickly identify a consumer pain point and provide an appealing solution.
+For video ads to produce a positive ROI, they must hook the user within the first five seconds and quickly identify a consumer pain point.

 Paid Social Media Ads

-Paid social media ads often involve video ads (as noted above) but expand beyond YouTube to Facebook, Instagram, TikTok, and other platforms.
+Paid social media ads often include video ads (as noted above) but also run on Facebook, Instagram, TikTok, and other platforms.

-While video ads have emerged as the most popular form of social advertising, platforms also allow ads with still images.
+While video ads have emerged as the most popular form of social advertising, platforms also allow still-image ads.

 Since Meta owns both Facebook and Instagram, HVAC companies can advertise on both platforms through a single Meta Ads account.